addr2data/webinar-01/README.rst

     $ aws ec2 create-vpc --cidr-block 10.2.0.0/16 --tag-specifications ResourceType=vpc,Tags=[{Key=Name,Value=webinar-01}]

-You will need to know the dynamically assigned **vpc-id** for subsequent operations, so heres how you it with awscli
+For subsequent operations, you will need to know the dynamically assigned **vpc-id** , so here's how you it from the awscli

 awscli::
 	aws ec2 describe-vpcs --filters Name=tag:Name,Values=webinar-01